DaDanny/soomdha/README.md

 ----
 Best of luck and if you'd like any help with business planning or marketing strategy, my business partner has over 15 years of experience in that field and would happily help you.

-** Must include for pictures to work on iOS
+** Must include for pictures to work on iOS ( I already fixed this, but if you remove the ios platform, you may have to add this)
 ```objective-c
 <key>NSAppTransportSecurity</key>
     <dict>